-Journey to the climate change hotspot of the Arctic with Robert Swan, one of the world’s greatest living explorers, and the first person to walk to both the North and South Poles.
+Journey to the last great wilderness on Earth with Robert Swan, one of the world’s greatest living explorers, and the first person to walk to both the North and South Poles.

-Explore the Arctic with Barney Swan, the first person in history to walk to the South Pole, powered entirely by renewable energy.
+Explore Antarctica with Barney Swan, the first person in history to walk to the South Pole, powered entirely by renewable energy.

-Venture to the top of the world as you follow in the footsteps of some of the bravest explorers in history and cross the Arctic Circle for a once-in-a-lifetime achievement.
+Venture to the bottom of the world as you follow in the footsteps of some of the bravest explorers in history.

-Observe the massive icebergs and glaciers while viewing the abundance of Arctic wildlife including whales, puffins, and seals as we cruise through the icy waters in Zodiac boats.
+Observe the massive icebergs and glaciers while viewing the abundance of Antarctic wildlife including whales, penguins, and seals as we cruise through the icy waters in Zodiac boats.

-Feel the exhilaration as you leap into the sub-freezing waters during the famous Polar Plunge.
+Feel the exhilaration as you leap into the sub-freezing waters during the world famous Polar Plunge.

-- Adventure Activities: Trekking, Zodiac Cruising, and Kayaking
+Adventure Activities: Trekking, Zodiac Cruising, Kayaking, Snow Shoeing, & Polar Plunge

 *Please refer to our Trip Activity Level Guide or speak to one of our Adventure Consultants at 855-208-6800 to determine if this is the right trip for you.